eubecar/getting_and_cleaning_data/README.md

  - Remove all measurements except "mean" and "std" measurements.
  - Calculate the average per activity and subject for each measurement.

-## tidy_dataframe_avg.txt
+## tidy_dataframe.txt
- - A file containing the average of each measurement per subject and activity.
+ - A .txt file containing the average of each measurement per subject and activity.

-More details can be found in "CodeBook.md"
+## CodeBook.md
+ - A markdown file describing the analysis procedure and the variables.